xleonzhao/ccnp-encor/23-SD-Access-WAN.md

   * only meaningful when the G bit field is set to 1
   * =1: indicates that the group policy has already been applied to this packet, and further policies must not be applied by network devices
   * =0: group policies must be applied by network devices, and they must set the A bit to 1 after the policy has been applied.

+#### Interaction between control plane and data plane

+* When a packet arrives at an edge node in the SD-Access fabric, the LISP control plane determines the RLOC of the destination.
+* The edge node encapsulates the original Ethernet frame into a VXLAN packet.
+* The outer header contains the RLOCs and VXLAN information, including the VNI and SGT.
+* The packet is then forwarded through the underlay network.
+* At the destination edge, the outer header is stripped off, and the original packet is delivered to the destination endpoint
+* Example:
+  * EID registration
+    * when an endpoint (e.g., a laptop or IoT device) connects to the SD-Access fabric, the Fabric Edge Node (FE) learns its Endpoint Identifier (EID) (typically the device's IP or MAC address).
+    * The Fabric Edge Node sends this information to the Fabric Control Plane Node (CP), which is part of the LISP infrastructure.
+    * The LISP Map Server/Resolver (MS/MR) stores the mapping of the EID to the Routing Locator (RLOC) (the Fabric Edge Node IP addr.).
+  * Suppose Host A (10.1.1.10) wants to communicate with Host B (10.1.1.20):
+    * Host A sends a packet to its default gateway (Fabric Edge Node 1).
+    * Fabric Edge Node 1 queries the Fabric Control Plane Node for Host B's RLOC.
+    * Fabric Control Plane Node returns the RLOC of Fabric Edge Node 2, where Host B is located.
+    * Fabric Edge Node 1 encapsulates the packet using VXLAN, setting:
+      * VNI for the virtual network/VLAN
+      * SGT for security policy enforcement
+      * Outer IP header with RLOCs of Fabric Edge Node 1 (source) and Node 2 (destination).
+    * The VXLAN packet is transported across the fabric.
+    * At Fabric Edge Node 2, VXLAN decapsulation occurs, and the packet is forwarded to Host B.

 #### SD-Access Fabric Policy Plane